+Looking to learn how to keep dirt out of the house?
 Moms know how quickly ick can pile up.
-If you feel like your family tracks dirt into your house all day every day, you need these tips for keeping dirt out of your home ASAP!
+If you feel like your family trackit in all day every day, you need these tips for keeping dirt out of your home ASAP!

 Thankfully, I’ve found a few different ways to keep the dirt from taking over my home!